Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Abstract

 \section{Abstract}

 Offline reinforcement learning has shown great promise in leveraging large pre-collected datasets for policy learning, allowing agents to forgo often-expensive online data collection.
-However, to date, offline reinforcement learning from \emph{visual observations} \add{with continuous action spaces} has been relatively under-explored, and there is a lack of understanding of where the remaining challenges lie.
-In this paper, we seek to establish simple baselines for continuous control in the visual domain.
-We show that simple modifications to two state-of-the-art vision-based online reinforcement learning algorithms, DreamerV2 and DrQ-v2, suffice to outperform prior work and establish a competitive baseline.
-We rigorously evaluate these algorithms on both existing offline datasets and a new testbed for offline reinforcement learning from visual observations that better represents the data distributions present in real-world offline RL problems, and open-source our code and data to facilitate progress in this important domain.
-Finally, we present and analyze several key desiderata unique to offline RL from visual observations, including visual distractions and visually identifiable changes in dynamics.
+However, offline reinforcement learning from \emph{visual observations} with continuous action spaces remains under-explored, with a limited understanding of the key challenges in this complex domain.
+In this paper, we establish simple baselines for continuous control in the visual domain and introduce a suite of benchmarking tasks for offline reinforcement learning from visual observations designed to better represent the data distributions present in real-world offline RL problems and guided by a set of desiderata for offline RL from visual observations, including robustness to visual distractions and visually identifiable changes in dynamics.
+Using this suite of benchmarking tasks, we show that simple modifications to two popular vision-based online reinforcement learning algorithms, DreamerV2 and DrQ-v2, suffice to outperform existing offline RL methods and establish competitive baselines for continuous control in the visual domain.
+We rigorously evaluate these algorithms and perform an empirical evaluation of the differences between state-of-the-art model-based and model-free offline RL methods for continuous control from visual observations.
+All code and data used in this evaluation are open-sourced to facilitate progress in this domain.